Physical Benefits

 Supports Bone Health

 While seated exercises are not weight-bearing in the traditional sense, the muscular contractions involved in resistance exercises stimulate bone maintenance.
-Combined with standing exercises when possible, this helps slow the bone density loss that leads to osteoporosis.
+Combined with standing exercises such as balance exercises when possible, this helps slow the bone density loss that leads to osteoporosis.

 Mental and Emotional Benefits